 Here’s a list of specific nutrients beneficial to help keep all the vital functions of your immune system in good working order:

-As mentioned earlier, consuming certain amounts of probiotics is a great way to support a healthy gut and immune system.
+As mentioned earlier, consuming certain amounts of live bacteria is a great way to support a healthy gut and immune system.
 However, if you’re not getting enough probiotics through fermented foods alone, supplements with probiotics are a great way to fill this gap.

 Vitamin D plays a crucial role in many aspects of your health, like modulating immune system function.
 More importanly, sufficient levels may help to decrease your vulnerability to respiratory infections.7 8